Amado Samuel

-Amado Samuel (born Amado Ruperto Samuel) is a former Major League Baseball shortstop, second baseman, and third baseman.
+Amado Samuel (born Amado Ruperto Samuel) is a Dominican former Major League Baseball (MLB) shortstop, second baseman, and third baseman.
 Samuel signed with the Milwaukee Braves as a free agent in 1958.
 He would play at the Major League level with the team in 1962 and in 1963 before being purchased by the New York Mets that year.
 He would play at the Major League level with the Mets in 1964.